scottrlarson/profession/content/services/computer/assistance/online.md

 <div class="alert-container">Please inquire about your current <b>level of backup</b> if needed.
 Having a <a href="/updates/update-disaster-recovery-fire-insurance/">backup strategy</a> prevents data loss in the event of disaster.</div>

-- Have a question about a problem you are experiencing with your device?
+- Do you have a question about a problem you are experiencing with your device?
 - Can you surf the web?

-If the is "Yes", I can service your device over the Internet.
-I can either fix the problem right there, or give you a follow up recommendation to solve the problem.
+If the answer is "Yes", I can service your device over the Internet by either fixing the problem right there, or give you a follow up recommendation to solve the problem.
 <!--more-->

-{{% service-remote-rates %}}
+{{% service-appointment %}}